 def generate_primes_in_range(lower, upper):

-"""Generate a list of prime numbers within a given range."""
+"""Create a list of prime numbers that fall inside a specified range."""

 primes = []